Cranford, London: History

 Its name came from Anglo-Saxon cran-ford = "ford of cranes" as at the time the word heron was not used for that bird and it covered an almost north–south rectangle lengthwise of 737 acres.

 Before the Norman Conquest, the village was a small Saxon settlement in all senses completely surrounded by its open fields abutting the north of Hounslow Heath and was in Elthorne Hundred for troop-mustering and taxation purposes.
 The Domesday Book of 1086 records the manor of Cranford being given to a Norman baron, William Fitz Ansulf.
 By the 13th century, the main area of Cranford Park and House, the High Street and Bath Road had been given to the Knights Templar (followed by the knights of St John of Jerusalem) as Cranforde St John.
 The rest, Cranford le Mote, included the manor house and stretched in a narrow taper to the north of the present M4.

 The manors were reunited by purchase by Sir Roger Aston, an official to the King, 64 years after the Dissolution of the Monasteries and were bought by Sir Thomas Berkeley's widow Elizabeth in 1618.
 These stayed in the Berkeley family, who granted smallholdings over this period, until selling the house and Cranford Park to Hayes and Harlington Urban District Council in 1932, before being sold again to Middlesex County Council in 1935.
 The Park was then leased back to Hayes and Harlington Urban District Council who jointly administered it with Heston and Isleworth Borough Council, to whom Cranford had been transferred in 1934.
 For the history of the south of the present ward this was part of Hounslow Heath within Heston parish.

+On 1 April 1934 the civil parish was abolished to form Heston and Isleworth, part also went to Harlington and East Bedfont.
+At the 1931 census (the last before the abolition of the parish), Cranford had a population of 765.